 - Digital Notebook

 - Ruled Notebook

-- Antner A6 PU Leather Notebook Binder Refillable
+- Antler A6 PU Leather Notebook Binder Refillable

 - Tarot Tracker: A Year-Long Journey

-When you are picking a journal, pick one that you know you will enjoy often using, if you are not someone who likes writing, choose an online one, for example.
+When picking a journal, pick one that you know you will enjoy using often; if you are not someone who likes writing, choose an online one, for example.

-If you choose a paper notebook or a bullet journal, you can have fun with customizing the way your journal looks with stickers.
+You can have fun customizing your look with stickers if you choose a paper notebook or bullet journal.
 You can even find some guided Tarot journals if you find a blank notebook/journal too intimidating.